iFixit/git-scripts/README.md

 * Update everything on the production machines.

-* Create a new directory for tag and copy the tag into it.
+* Create a new directory for the release tag and copy code into it.

 * Some kind of Apache/haproxy flag that allows us to change the doc root for the office IP?
 Essentially the world would see the old code while we see the